NH128/Module-1-Challenge/README.md

 # Arctic Intelligence
-  ## An Australian-based globally focussed RegTech privasste firm that specialises in audit, risk and compliance software related to financial crime compliance and risk management
+  ## An Australian-based globally focussed RegTech privaste firm that specialises in audit, risk and compliance software related to financial crime compliance and risk management
   ## The company was founded in 2015 by Anthony Quinn.
 He has compliance experience at Macquarie Group, at Westpac in Anti-Money Laundering / Counter Terrorism Financing and the Basel II Accord,
   ## Email www.arctic-intelligence.com
   ## ARCTIC stands for Audit, Risk, Compliance, Technology Innovation Company.